 Up-coming Events for 2017

-Celebrating Canada's 150th Birthday with 125 years of Macedonian Immigration
+Celebrating Canada's 150th Birthday with over 100 years of Macedonian Immigration

 Lecture: Celebrating Canada's 150th - A Canadian - Macedonian Heritage Story with Edith George May 7, 2017 at the East York Civic Centre at 2pm-4:30pm

 Canadian Macedonian Poetry - Celebrating Canada's 150